CsarChvz/MediBuddy-API/README.md

 # FastAPI on AWS Lambda (Terraform + ECR Image)

-A simple, extensible FastAPI scaffold designed for AWS Lambda behind API Gatewayc,deployed as a container image in ECR.
+A simple, extensible FastAPI scaffold designed for AWS Lambda behind API Gateway, deployed as a container image in ECR.
 Terraform manages the infra, Mangum adapts ASGI to Lambda.

 ## Features
 - Service/Repository project layout